CatchoftheDay/local-kube/README.md

 - Create values.yml for override grafana value
 - Install grafana with helm and override grafana value
 - Grafana deployed with password, get the password
-- Forwarding port grafana
+- Expose port grafana with nodePort

 After that try to access grafana with
-- localhost:3000
+- Second url
 - login with the password (user "admin")
 - Add the dashboard ID 1860
 - Select prometheus data source